Science, Technology, Engineering and Math Student Experiences Aboard Ships

 Are you a STEMSEAS alum, graduate student or scientist interested in leading a STEMSEAS transit?
 We are always looking for excellent, enthusiastic, creative and flexible instructors and mentors!
 It’s rewarding, a lot of fun, and we’ll even pay you!
 You can apply here for these positions now or any time and we will keep your information in our files.

 Applications for our 2023 season are now open.
 To be eligible, you must be a U.S. citizen 18 years of age or over and enrolled in an accredited 2- or 4-year college or university.
 The application includes:

 - A completed application form

 - A copy of your latest unofficial transcript

-- Reference contact information for a professor, adviser or employer (current or former)
+- A recommendation form from a professor, adviser or employer (current or former)

 Please look for updates here and on the STEMSEAS Facebook page.

 From Inside HigherEd

 Conference Papers produced by STEMSEAS alumni and mentors: